-(each a "Fund" and together the "Funds") which are series of the Gabelli ETFs Trust, a Delaware statutory trust (the "Trust").
-This SAI should be read in conjunction with the prospectus for shares of the Funds dated April 29, 2024.
-This SAI is incorporated by reference in its entirety into the Trust's prospectus.
-For a free copy of the prospectus, please contact the Trust at the address, telephone number, or Internet website printed below.
+(each, a "Fund," and together, the "Funds") which are series of the Gabelli ETFs Trust, a Delaware statutory trust (the "Trust").
+This SAI should be read in conjunction with the prospectus for shares of the Funds dated April 30, 2025.
+This SAI is incorporated by reference in its entirety into the Funds' prospectus.
+The Funds' financial statements, contained in the Funds' Form N-CSR, are incorporated by reference into this SAI.
+For a free copy of the Funds' prospectus or financial statements, please contact the Trust at the address, telephone number or Internet website printed below.